OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-csharp/lab/Exercise 03 - Run in Copilot.md

 Begin by clicking the "Try the new Teams" switch to move to the new Teams client application.

+> [!IMPORTANT]
-> IMPORTANT - Microsoft Copilot for Microsoft 365 only works in the "New" Teams.
+> Microsoft Copilot for Microsoft 365 only works in the "New" Teams.
 Please don't miss this step!

 > If you restart your debugger after switching to "New" teams, you may get an error message after the debugger starts.
 This is a known problem; please just close the error dialog and continue testing.